ej-mitchell/cupofsquid-v2/content/post/call-it-what-it-is.md

 draft: false
 ---

 I promised myself that this week would be an art week.
-My goal was to do a weekly themes for my hobbies to prevent myself from chaotically starting and not finishing different projects.
+My goal was to do weekly themes for my hobbies to prevent myself from chaotically starting and not finishing different projects.